The Pizza Calculator: Optimizing Team Fuel for Critical Development Sprints

 The Psychology Behind Pizza and Performance

 The relationship between pizza and software development goes deeper than just convenience food.
 There's actual science behind why this combination works so well.
+Similar optimization principles apply across different domains, from high-performance computing resource allocation to cognitive load management.

 Cognitive Resource Management

 Software development is fundamentally cognitive work requiring sustained mental effort.
 Research shows that the brain consumes about 20% of the body's energy despite being only 2% of body weight.
 Complex cognitive tasks deplete glucose resources, with corresponding decreases in performance and decision-making quality.
+This cognitive architecture is explored further in AI cognitive infrastructure, where computational and biological systems face similar resource constraints.

-Pizza's macronutrient profile—combining carbohydrates, proteins, and fats—provides sustained energy release that aligns well with extended development sessions.
+Pizza's macronutrient profile (combining carbohydrates, proteins, and fats) provides sustained energy release that aligns well with extended development sessions.
 The carbohydrates offer immediate glucose replenishment, while proteins and fats provide slower-metabolizing energy for consistent performance.

 The Social Dimension